miekg/pgo/README.md

 - `networks`: which external network can this service use.
 Empty means all.
 - `env`: specify extra environment variables in "VAR=VALUE" notation (i.e. secrets).
-- `import`: create a Caddyfile snippet with reverse proxy statements for all URLs in all services *with a specific* prefix and writes this in the directory where the repository is checked out.
+- `import`: create a Caddyfile snippet with reverse proxy statements for all URLs in all services and write this in the directory where the repository is checked out.
+- `load`: a exec command in pgoctl(1) syntax to reload caddy when a new import file is written.

-For non-root accounts, docker compose will be run with the normal supplementary groups to which the local docker group has been added.
-This allows those user to transparently access the docker socket.
+For non-root accounts, docker compose will be run with the normal supplementary groups to which the *local* docker group has been added.
+This allows those user to transparently access the docker socket, without going through some addgroup(8) hassle.

 ## Requisites

-To use "pgo" your project MUST have:
+To use "pgo" your project should have:

 - A public SSH key (or keys) stored in a `ssh/` directory in your git repo.
-This keys can **not** have a passphrase protecting them
+This keys can **not** have a passphrase protecting them.
+If there are no keys, or no ssh directory pgoctl(1) will not work.
 - A `compose.yaml` (or any of the variants) in the top-level of your git repo.

 ## Quick Start